pretix/pretix/doc/user/events/widget.rst

 As you can see, the ``pretix-button`` element takes an additional ``items`` attribute that specifies the items that should be added to the cart.
 The syntax of this attribute is ``item_ITEMID=1,item_ITEMID=2,variation_ITEMID_VARID=4`` where ``ITEMID`` are the internal IDs of items to be added and ``VARID`` are the internal IDs of variations of those items, if the items have variations.
+If you omit the ``items`` attribute, the general start page will be presented.

 Just as the widget, the button supports the optional attributes ``voucher`` and ``skip-ssl-check``.